MANAGING COMPENSATION WHEN UNCONTROLLABLE EVENTS OCCUR

-Lately we have been receiving a lot of inquires from clients about how to best manage compensation in high-inflation countries, including Ghana, South Sudan, Zambia, Argentina, Venezuela, Kazakhstan, etc. (to name a few!).
-This post shares our guidance about managing compensation when uncontrollable events, like hyper-inflation, impact a labor market.
+Lately, we have been receiving a lot of inquires from clients about how to best manage compensation in high-inflation countries, including Ghana, South Sudan, Zambia, Argentina, Venezuela, Kazakhstan, etc. (to name a few!).
+This post shares our guidance about managing compensation when uncontrollable events, like hyper-inflation, impact the labor market.

 What are “Uncontrollable Events”?

 The world is a complicated place to do business.
 There are many unforeseen circumstances that occur to disrupt the normal dynamics of a labor market.
 Examples include:

 - natural disasters, such as earthquakes, floods, etc.;

 - periods of unrest, civil war or other armed conflicts; and